You can sign up to our LinkedIn newsletter here.

 Anybody who is working as an interim, contractor or even an independent consultant, should have heard of IR35.
 IR35 is an HMRC regulation that seeks to ensure that taxes relating to employment can’t be avoided by the use of an intermediate company.
-Many of you will be aware that a new regulation is coming in very soon, (spring 2020), which will move the onus of IR35 compliance from you as the service provider to the ultimate consumer of your service.
-Intermediaries such as agencies and umbrella companies will also have much more responsibility.
+Many of you will be aware that a new regulations came during spring 2020, which moved the onus of IR35 compliance from you as the service provider to the ultimate consumer of your service.
+Intermediaries such as agencies and umbrella companies also have much more responsibility.
+Announcements in September 2022 suggested that the onus will shift back in spring 2023.
+However, there are very few incentives for businesses to change their processes once again and any change is expected to be very slow.
 This article explains the problem and offers an alternative that gives you the greatest opportunity to continue to provide your service as a business.

 The Employer Challenge

 This change was first implemented in the government funded sector and employers took a very conservative attitude and determined to avoid any risk of HMRC liabilities or penalties.
 They moved all their flexible workers on to an employee payroll basis.
 We are already seeing this policy adopted by many large corporates as well as the agencies that supply them.
-Although a recent government announcement has suggested that HMRC will not apply penalties in the first year, if you get it wrong as an employer you may still have to pay Employers National Insurance, Employees National Insurance, Employer Auto Enrollment Pension Contributions, Holiday Pay and Employee Income Tax.
+Government announcements prior to spring 2020 suggested that HMRC will not apply penalties in the first year, if you get it wrong as an employer you may still have to pay Employers National Insurance, Employees National Insurance, Employer Auto Enrollment Pension Contributions, Holiday Pay and Employee Income Tax.
 If HMRC choose to investigate, they could assess a liability for the previous seven years.
 For the employer, even if the likelihood of getting it wrong is low, the liability if you do get it wrong could be punitive.

 The Flexible Worker Challenge